The information in this article is correct at the time of writing. Stay up to date with current guidance here.

 The most important thing to remember when choosing a face covering is that you want something that is comfortable, especially if you’re going to wear it for a long period of time or multiple times a day.
 You should only wear face coverings once and then dispose of or launder them.

-Whether you choose a disposable or reusable mask is totally up to you and your preferences.
+Whether you choose a disposable or reusable mask is totally up to you.
 Disposable masks have to be put in the bin after every use, so this is worth thinking about if you are going to use it multiple times a day or want a mask that’s more environmentally friendly.